Transfer learning for high-dimensional Factor-augmented sparse linear model: Simultaneous Inference

-Factor regression is widely used across various fields as an effective dimensionality reduction tool.
-This naturally raises the question of whether the assumed factor structure is adequate for a given dataset, in which case the FAQR model provides a meaningful alternative.
-More specifically, we consider testing the following hypotheses:

-for the target FARM in \eqref{eq2.1} with $k=0$ and $\boldsymbol{\beta}=\boldsymbol{w}^{(0)}$.
-We only consider high-dimensional simultaneous hypothesis tests for the $p$ features by leveraging the high-dimensional Gaussian approximation and bootstrap approaches \citep{zhang2017simultaneous,fan2024latent,cai2025statistical} as it can also be easily extended to fixed-dimensional inference \cite{van2014asymptotically} and any subset of $[p]$.
+In this section, we study the construction of confidence intervals for the regression coefficients $\boldsymbol{\beta}$ in a more stable and reliable way by leveraging auxiliary datasets, as it is important to quantify the uncertainty.
+Both entrywise confidence intervals \citep{van2014asymptotically,javanmard2014confidence,tian2023transfer} and groupwise simultaneous confidence intervals \citep{zhang2017simultaneous,fan2024latent,yan2023confidence,cai2025statistical} can be obtained.
+We focus on the construction of groupwise simultaneous confidence intervals, as the entrywise intervals are simpler and arise as a direct byproduct of the groupwise procedure.
+Let $\mathcal{G}\subseteq[p]$ be the indices of parameters of interest, and denote $\|\boldsymbol{Q}\|_{\mathcal{G}}=\|\boldsymbol{Q}_{\mathcal{G}}\|_{\infty}$ as the maximum norm on the sub-vector $\boldsymbol{Q}_{\mathcal{G}}$.
 The key is to attain a debiased-type estimator via constructing the inverse matrix of the Hessian matrix of the population loss function on the target dataset, i.e. $\boldsymbol{\Theta}=(\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(0)})^{-1}$.

 Note that the transfer learning is also extended to attain a better estimator of $\boldsymbol{\Theta}$ by using nodewise regression on the target dataset and the informative dataset $\widehat{\mathcal{A}}_\eta$ \citep{tian2023transfer,yang2025communication,yang2025debiased}.
 However, there is no guarantee that the informative sets for regression coefficients and design matrix are the same.
 Another problem is that the regressors $\hat{\boldsymbol{U}}^{(k)}$ in FARM are estimated such that estimating $\boldsymbol{\Theta}$ via transfer learning does not improve estimation accuracy.
 Hence, we construct the debiased estimator for $\boldsymbol{\beta}$ as